 All graduating high school seniors who live in the Lakewood Forest subdivision and who are planning to attend any 4-year university or college, any community college or junior college, or any technical or trade school, are eligible to apply.
 Students can currently attend any public or private school or be home schooled.

 Scholarship Award applications must be received by 6:00 PM on Friday, March 24.
 Incomplete or late entries will not be accepted.
 All materials must be submitted in digital format to LWFscholarship@gmail.com.

 From qualifying entries received, the Lakewood Forest Civic Association’s Scholarship Committee will determine the winner(s).
 The number of winners and dollar amounts of the awards are at the discretion of the Scholarship Committee.
 Awards are paid directly to the financial office of the student’s chosen school.

 Please carefully read and submit all of the Scholarship Award application requirements:

-A personal resume that includes all of the following –
+1. A personal resume that includes all of the following:

-A brief biography (about a paragraph in length) that tells the story of you and your family.
-You should highlight any meaningful events, circumstances, or experiences in your life as you would openly share as a short self-introduction.
+2. A brief biography (about a paragraph or two in length) that tells the story of you and your family.
+You should highlight any meaningful events, circumstances, or experiences in your life as you would openly share in a self-introduction.

-A creative, personal essay of 350 to 500 words on “What makes a good leader?”
+3. An original, creative, personal essay of 350 to 500 words on the following topic: